csu-signal/web/about.md

 <font size="3">Above is <strong>Diana</strong>, an intelligent interactive agent who understands spoken English and gestures to collaborate with a human in real time on construction tasks.
 We also have ongoing work with navigating robots and multimodal data exploration.

 Our primary platform is <strong>VoxWorld</strong>, which is built on the Unity game engine and <strong>VoxML</strong> a multimodal semantic modeling language that allows us to interpret language, gesture, and other modalities in a simulated environment.
-Individual implementations built on VoxWorld allow humans to communicate with intelligent agents such as Diana in ways that the agent's embodiment allows, be that manipulating virtual objects, or navigating a real space and finding objects.</font>
+Individual implementations built on VoxWorld allow humans to communicate with intelligent agents such as Diana in ways that the agent's embodiment allows, be that manipulating virtual objects, or navigating a real space and finding items of interest.</font>

 #### Can I get involved?